Bing Crosby: Health and death

 Following his recovery from a life-threatening fungal infection in his right lung in January 1974, Crosby emerged from semi-retirement to start a new spate of albums and concerts.
-On March 20, 1977, after videotaping a CBS concert special, "Bing - 50th Anniversary Gala", at the Ambassador Auditorium with Bob Hope looking on, Crosby fell off the stage into an orchestra pit, rupturing a disc in his back requiring a month-long stay in the hospital.
-His first performance after the accident was his last American concert, on August 16, 1977, the day Elvis Presley died, at the Concord Pavilion in Concord, California.
-When the electric power failed during his performance, he continued singing without amplification.
+On March 20, 1977, after videotaping a CBS concert special, "Bing – 50th Anniversary Gala", at the Ambassador Auditorium with Bob Hope looking on, Crosby fell off the stage into an orchestra pit, rupturing a disc in his back requiring a month-long stay in the hospital.
+Crosby's first performance after the accident was his last American concert, on August 16, 1977 at the Concord Pavilion in Concord, California.
+When the electric power failed during his performance, Crosby continued singing without amplification.
+On August 27, Crosby gave a televised concert in Norway.

 In September, Crosby, his family and singer Rosemary Clooney began a concert tour of Britain that included two weeks at the London Palladium.
-While in the UK, Crosby recorded his final album, Seasons, and his final TV Christmas special with guest David Bowie on September 11 (which aired a little over a month after Crosby's death).
-His last concert was in the Brighton Centre on October 10, four days before his death, with British entertainer Gracie Fields in attendance.
-The following day he made his final appearance in a recording studio and sang eight songs at the BBC's Maida Vale Studios for a radio program, which also included an interview with Alan Dell.
+While in the UK, Crosby recorded his final album, Seasons, and his final TV Christmas special with guest David Bowie on September 11, which aired a little over a month after Crosby's death.
+Crosby's last concert was in the Brighton Centre on October 10, four days before his death, with British entertainer Gracie Fields in attendance.
+The following day, Crosby made his final appearance in a recording studio and sang eight songs at the BBC's Maida Vale Studios for a radio program, which included an interview with Alan Dell.
 Accompanied by the Gordon Rose Orchestra, Crosby's last recorded performance was of the song "Once in a While".
 Later that afternoon, he met with Chris Harding to take photographs for the Seasons album jacket.